I have played CS:GO on a lower than 5 ping rate. Do you believe it?

 - Join CS:GO Server

-- Set Username and Password in CS:GO Server
+- Set Hostname and Password in CS:GO Server

 - Change CS:GO Tick Rate